 QBs and Cards

-So, where does Josh Allen fit within this celebrated group?
-Let’s delve into his journey to NFL stardom.
+So, where does Josh Allen fit within this group of legends?
+Let’s have a look at his journey to NFL stardom.

 The 2018 NFL Draft